cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 -    Concentric
 -    Cosmos

 Choosing **Layout → Settings...** will open a dialog window where you can select each available layout algorithm to modify its parameters.
-You can also specify a default algorithm to use via the **Apply Default Layout** feature available in the Network View Window
+You can also specify a default algorithm to use via the **Apply Default Layout** feature available in the Network View Window.

->> Layout settings image goes here >>

 ![](_static/images/Quick_Tour/quick_tour_4.png)

 <a id="analysis"> </a>
 ### Analysis

-The **Analysis** menu contains options to analyze your networks. **Run LLM Query** will analize a list of genes and provide details about their involvement in known biological processes.
+The **Analysis** menu contains features to analyze your networks. **Run LLM Query** will analize a list of genes and provide details about their involvement in known biological processes.
 In this version of Cytoscape Web, the analysis is only available if your network is a hierarchical structure where its nodes are "communities" of genes.
 In future releases, the analysis will be extended to non-hierarchical networks too.
 Other analysis tools will also be added in future releases.

 Choosing **Analysis → LLM Query Options** lets you select the LLM used for analysis, add your own API key as well as review and choose the prompt template to use.
 Currently, the available LLMs are OpenAi's *gpt-3.5-turbo* and *gpt-4-1106-preview*.

->> run llm query options image goes here >>

 ![](_static/images/Quick_Tour/quick_tour_5.png)